 This post was originally published on Nov.
-20, 2013, and because I am working on a limited schedule this week, I thought it might be appropriate to dust it off and re-post it for any of my followers who hadn’t caught it the first time around.
-I hope you enjoy your week, whether or not you’re celebrating Thanksgiving here in the U.S., and be grateful…that you have the capacity to be thankful.
+20, 2013, but between food prep, writing, voiceover work, and chasing after a 3-year-old, my time is extremely limited this week!
+So I thought it might be appropriate to dust this off and re-post it for any of my followers who hadn’t caught it the first time around.
+I hope you enjoy your week, whether or not you’re celebrating Thanksgiving here in the U.S., and be grateful…that you have the capacity to be thankful!

 Thanksgiving Day in the U.S. will be here in two days, and everywhere you turn, people are talking, writing, and blogging about all the things they’re thankful for.
 I, for one, am growing weary of it.

 Now, please don’t get me wrong; it’s good to be grateful.
 Indeed, we should be thankful – and display that thankfulness – every day of our lives.
 We should reflect upon our blessings on a regular basis and never hesitate to show our appreciation for what we have.

 My problem is not so much with the thankfulness; it’s that we’re missing an important reason to be thankful.

 Again, please don’t misunderstand me; I’m glad people are thankful for their blessings.
 But there are certain blessings that show up on nearly everyone’s lists – our faith(s), our families and friends, our lives, our pets, our homes, our talents.

 Some people may be thankful their loved ones made it home safely from being abroad; others may be grateful that they received a year-end bonus, or even have a job at all.

 Even the poor and destitute among us may be thankful for things like the warmth of the sun or the kindness of a stranger.